 About half of the blood cancers that occur each year are lymphomas, or cancers of the lymphatic system.
 This system - composed of lymph nodes in your neck, armpits, groin, chest, and abdomen - removes excess fluids from your body and produces immune cells.
 Abnormal lymphocytes, a type of white blood cell that fights infection, become lymphoma cells, which multiply and collect in your lymph nodes.
 Over time, these cancerous cells impair your immune system.

 Lymphomas are divided into two categories: Hodgkin lymphoma and non-Hodgkin lymphoma.
 About 12 percent of people with lymphoma have Hodgkin lymphoma.
 Because of breakthrough research, this once fatal diagnosis has been transformed into a curable condition.
 Most non-Hodgkin lymphomas are B-cell lymphomas, and either grow quickly (high-grade) or slowly (low-grade).
-There are 14 types of B-cell non-Hodgkin lymphomas.
+There are over a dozen types of B-cell non-Hodgkin lymphomas.
 The rest are T-cell lymphomas, named after a different cancerous white blood cell, or lymphocyte.

 How Lymphoma Develops